This post contains affiliate links. You can read my disclosure policy here.

 Right now I pay $5 a month to print 100 pages – no matter how much ink I use.
 They have several pricing plans right now (including a $3/month for 50 pages if you aren’t going to print a ton).
 But even on the $5 a month plan, what I’ll spend in a year of ink is about what I would spend on one set of colored cartridges.

 Only select printers work with the program (you can see the full list down on the page here).
-I currently use (and love!) the HP OfficeJet Pro 8610 Wireless All-in-One Color Inkjet Printer.
+You can find lots of affordable printers that work with HP Instant Ink, like this one from Amazon.
+Just double check it with HP’s list before you order.
 HP sends you special cartridges.
 You put them in, and use your printer like usual.
 They will automatically send you ink when you get low.

 What paper should I use?